A theory for generalized morphisms and beyond: Abstract

 \section{Abstract}

-Some sort of “morphisms” is defined from very basic mathematical objects such as sets, functions, and partial functions.
-Galois correspondences are established and studied, not only for Galois groups, but also for “Galois monoids”, of the “morphisms”.
-It is shown that a wide range of mathematical notions such as continuous functions between topological spaces, ring homomorphisms, module homomorphisms, group homomorphisms, and covariant functors between categories can be characterized in terms of the “morphisms”.
-Indeed, the introduced “morphisms” are defined to commute with the intrinsic operations on the mathematical objects involved, and so the “morphisms” preserve the structures of the mathematical objects.
-Ways to construct the “morphisms” are studied.
-Moreover, it is shown that the theory can be applied to dynamical systems.
+Some sorts of generalized morphisms are defined from very basic mathematical objects such as sets, functions, and partial functions.
+A wide range of mathematical notions such as continuous functions between topological spaces, ring homomorphisms, module homomorphisms, group homomorphisms, and covariant functors between categories can be characterized in terms of the generalized morphisms.
+We show that the inverse of any bijective generalized morphism is also a generalized morphism (of the same kind), and hence a generalized isomorphism can be defined as a bijective generalized morphism.

+Galois correspondences are established and studied, not only for the Galois groups of the generalized automorphisms, but also for the “Galois monoids” of the generalized endomorphisms.